nw2190/CppGPs/README.md

   <img width="90%" alt="Example profilier graph" src="misc/profilier_output.png" style="margin: auto;">
 </p>

-As can be seen from the figure, the majority of the computational demand of the CppGPs implementation results from the  `Eigen::LLT::solveInPlace` method.
+As can be seen from the figure, the majority of the computational demand of the CppGP implementation results from the  `Eigen::LLT::solveInPlace` method.
 This corresponds to the term `cholesky.solve(Matrix::Identity(n,n))` in the `evalNLML()` function definition, which is used to compute the gradients of the NLML with respect to the hyperparameters.
 A simple multi-threaded implementation of this calculation has been incorporated into the code to achieve a considerable speed-up in the execution time.

 ## References